arup-group/elara/benchmarks.md

 Most benchmarks require passing of the observed data as an additional option - `benchmark_data_path`.
 This data must be formatted as the benchmark handler expects.
 Examples can be found in `./example_benchmark_data/`.

-Benchmark results output into a special `benchmarks` output sub direcctory.
+Benchmark results are output into a special `benchmarks` output sub directory.
 Many benchmarks additionally create plots as default.

 ### Naming Benchmarks